Last Updated on

 The full featured CRM is included in every plan for free, and there are no paid plans for it.

-If you go on HubSpot’s pricing page, you’ll notice a fourth option in addition to their CRM, marketing, and sales packages: the Service hub.
+If you go on HubSpot’s pricing page, you’ll notice a fourth option in addition to their CRM, marketing campaigns, and sales packages: the Service hub.

 There’s very little overlap with the main 3 types of packages.
 The service hub is aimed at customer service departments.
 There’s only one plan, and it’s not especially cheap, which allows you to offer live chat, a knowledge base, and other useful support features.